Quintony1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that moves all files beginning with an uppercase letter to the directory
+Script that deletes in the current working directory